lertsoft/GPD_WIN4/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a set of instructions or checklists of sorts for me to follow.
+These are a set of instructions or checklists of sorts for me to follow.
 This repo is focused mostly on the 6800U variant of the WIN 4 because that is the one I have but most of the information should be relevant for the refresh.
 For [BIOS files press here](#bios-versions).

 How do you know which BIOS your device uses?
 |   	| 6800u 	| 7x40u 	|